-Dragon Ball is the 2nd best-selling manga of all time (230+ million volumes sold), and the anime is equally as decorated as one of the brands that helped advocate the global appeal of Japanese animation.
+Dragon Ball is the 2nd best-selling manga of all time (230+ million volumes sold), and the anime is equally as decorated as one of the brands that helped boost the global appeal of Japanese animation.
 Bruce Faulconer played an instrumental part in popularizing the original American dub thanks to his soundtrack contributions from 1997 to 2003.
 As a fan of both the show and his music, I spent considerable time chasing an interview with the composer, and the persistence paid off when he agreed to do a call with me.

 As someone who’s done a lot of soundtrack work over the years, could you talk a bit about your professional background, and how you came to find yourself in this industry?

 I’ve been making music all my life, having started when I was ten years old and continuing through high school and college.
 While I was doing my graduate degrees in music composition, I started working as a teaching assistant for freshman and sophomore music classes, later becoming an assistant professor in music theory and composition.
 Then I was invited to be a composer in residence at Ohio State University, where my job was to write music.
 This all happened during my twenties.

 How did all of that transition into you creating Faulconer Productions?